Confréries – The Brother and Sisterhoods that Promote and Defend the Foods and Wines of France.

 https://www.flickr.com/photos/22228190@N02/3104153373/

-Many also use their organizations for charitable events; despite that, however sincere they are they mostly fun and marketing organizations.
-There can be great enjoyment in organizing a parade to march through the town with all the members in would be ancient costumes, including clogs and floppy hats.
-Confréries may take to the streets to defend the original Tarte Tatin, the local crop of asparagus or an already famous wine; that publicizes the product and keeps it in the public eye.
+Many confréries also organize charitable events; despite that, however sincere they are they mostly social, professional and marketing organizations.
+There can be great fun in organizing a parade to march through the town with all the members in would-be ancient costumes, including clogs and floppy hats.
+Confréries may take to the streets to defend the original Tarte Tatin, the local crop of asparagus or a famous wine; that publicizes the product and keeps it in the public eye.
 Confréries also creates friends, and in France, quite a number of confréries have done wonders for the economy and social framework of small towns and villages.

 Confrerie de l'Andouille de Guemene-sur-Scorff